g-ribani/path-integrals-and-monte-carlo/README.md

 ### CONTENTS

-`UtilityFunctions.hpp` contains a handful of functions which help manipulate and print std containers
+`UtilityFunctions.hpp` contains a handful of functions which help handle and print std containers.

 `DynamicalSystems.hpp` contains definitions of types suited to represent (a limited class of) classical dynamical systems.